-- Where timber fencing is provided, it is to include: - o Lapped timber palings with a matching top rail; - o a minimum of 150mm x 150mm hardwood posts, expressed to the street; and - o be provided with a stained or painted finish. - Must not include any coloured pre-finished metal sheets or unfinished materials including unfinished commons bricks; - Where no front fence is used, the secondary street fence must return to the house a minimum of 1m behind the front building line.
+- Is to be a maximum of 1.8m in height; - May be constructed from rendered masonry to match the style of the front fence when one is provided. - Where timber fencing is provided, it is to include: - o Lapped timber palings with a matching top rail; - o a minimum of 150mm x 150mm hardwood posts, expressed to the street; and - o be provided with a stained or painted finish. - Must not include any coloured pre-finished metal sheets or unfinished materials including unfinished commons bricks;

+• Where no front fence is used, the secondary street fence must return to the house a minimum of 1m behind the front building line.

-Side and Rear Fencing
+Side & Rear Fencing